-The evergreen trees Motlopi (Shepherd's Tree or Boscia albitrunca) and Mopipi (Stink Shepherd's Tree or Boscia foetida) are valuable sources of fodder and shade throughout the year (in addition to numerous other uses).
-This makes them particularly valuable during the dry season and drought.
+The evergreen tree Witgat (Motlopi, Shepherd's Tree or Boscia albitrunca) is a valuable source of fodder and shade throughout the year (in addition to numerous other uses).
+This makes it particularly valuable during the dry season and drought.
 If these trees become scarce, livestock can be more vulnerable to drought.
 For this reason, it is taboo to fell these trees throughout most of Botswana.
 However, heavy browsing from smallstock can stunt young trees and prevent seedlings growing to maturity.
-This may lead to a slow reduction in the number of Mopipi & Motlopi over time.
+This may lead to a slow reduction in the number of Motlopi over time.
 Remember that these trees naturally do not grow in some places - their absence from these areas is nothing to be concerned about.
 It should only be cause for concern in areas that have historically hosted the trees.